siran/writing/posts/An Open Letter to Alex Hankey - .md

 - Can structured low-frequency electromagnetic sources bias the long-term behavior of sensitive systems?
 - Does geometry or phase coherence matter more than amplitude?
 - Can repeated weak coupling produce cumulative drift over long integration times?

 These questions admit controlled tests.

+## Closing

+This letter is not an argument for belief.

+It is an argument for clarity.

+Source-free Maxwell electromagnetism is a complete, deterministic field theory.
+Applied consistently, it already constrains what biological systems can and cannot do at a distance.

+What remains is experimental and conceptual work, not new physics.

+We offer this letter in that spirit.